h5law/h5law.github.io/posts/on-happiness.md

 It walks beside us, often disguised as struggle.

-The happiness we think of is often elusive; we can grasp it for a, or moments, but it is gone the just as quick as we got ahold of it.
+The happiness we think of is often elusive; we can grasp it for a, or moments, but it is gone just as quick as we got ahold of it.
 We are in an eternal struggle to catch the next fix of happiness allotted to us.
 This struggle for happiness is in our human nature, we crave it - long for it.
 But is it anything more than an intense battle with struggle.
 A struggle with no permenant end.